CoMeMak/assembly/README.md

 When loading a saved task, it will also be placed as a task actor in the Actor and Task Library region.
 To use saved tasks within other tasks they former need to be loaded first, one by one.
 As a best practice, you can save an empty task and load that one last.
 Then, you can use the other tasks you loaded within the new, empty task.
 Before loading a task that uses other tasks, the latter need to be loaded first.
 So, in a sense, tasks are both analogous to procedures and libraries in other programming languages.
 Assembly will tell users about which tasks they need to load first when trying to load a task that uses other tasks.

 The idea behind tasks is threefold.
-First, they allow you to save robot programs easily.
+First, they allow you to organizie and save robot programs directly within the browser.
 Second, they allow you to reuse tasks in other tasks using a programming concept called aggregation.
 And third, tasks can be shared with other users by exporting them as browser bookmarks.

 ### The Simulator